 Coursework is augmented with a wide variety of public performances.
 Musical Theatre majors audition for all mainstage productions, not just musicals.
 Additional performance opportunities exist in directing workshops and various vocal ensembles.
 Students are expected to participate in music ensembles and mainstage theatre productions.
 All students are evaluated annually and must meet professional standards to complete the BFA program.

 The senior year is highlighted by a ten-week internship centered around the students' interest.
 Many take an internship with a professional casting director in New York City while others choose agents, directors and choreographers in Chicago, NYC or LA.
 Otterbein has relationships built with inductry leaders in NYC that include, Telsey + Co, Jay Binder, Tara Rubin, Jim Carnahan (Roundabout Theatre), Michael Cassara Casting, Law & Order SVU, among others.
 Students function as readers for professional auditions, meet agents, directors and producers, and begin the process of networking with people in the profession.
 Acting majors are also eligible to participate in the Senior Showcase, produced in New York City for agents and casting directors in March.

 BFA Musical Theatre with a Concentration in Dance

-Two choreography classes are offered and all dance students are encouraged to choreograph pieces for dance workshops and the annual Dance Concert, one of the mainstage productions.
+Two choreography classes are offered and all dance students are encouraged to choreograph pieces for dance workshops as well as the annual dance concert, one of the mainstage productions.